How to Find Your Student Loan Servicer

 What is a loan servicer?

 A loan servicer is the company assigned by the U.S. Department of Education to handle the billing and repayment of your federal student loans.
-Your servicer is your main point of contact for questions about your payment amount, due date, repayment plan options, deferment (a temporary pause on payments), and forbearance (another type of temporary payment pause).
+Federal law Your servicer is your main point of contact for questions about your payment amount, due date, repayment plan options, deferment (a temporary pause on payments), and forbearance (another type of temporary payment pause).

 Step-by-step: find your servicer